-OIL FOR RAILROADS.
+OIL FOR HAILROADS.
 The report shows that "at present every considerable railroad in the United States is buying of the Galena Oil company, one of the Standard com-panies, most of its lubricating and sig-nal oils, the prices paid for lubricating oil, which is of three grades, being sub-stantially the same to the various rail-roads.
-The contracts generally contain a guaranty to the road that the cost of lubrication shall not exceed a certain which is of supervise the use of the oil company to supervise the use of the oil company to further way anything under the yuaranty, and the prices obtained by high.
-Oils of the same grade could be bught in the Open market for about one-half the Galena company's prices.
-The report severely arraigns the Standard's methods of competition saying:
+The contracts generally contain a guaranty to the road that the cost of lubrication shall not exceed a certain sum per mile or engine mile, and pro-vide for oil inspectors appointed by the sum per mile or engine mile, and pro-vide for oil inspectors appointed by the oil company to supervise the use of the oil, The Galena company is rarely called upon to pay anything under the guaranty, and the prices obtained by the oil compony are extravagantly high.
+Oils of the same grade could be bought in the open market for about one-half the Galena company's prices."
+The record severely availants one-The The report severely arraigns the Standard's methods of competition saying: